chreliot/senate-howto/main.md

 Items passed by the full faculty are then sent, via intermediate review by the Provost and the Office of General Counsel, to the University President and Board of Trustees.
 Items passed by the Senate only become policies when approved and signed by the University President.

-The standard approval sequence for Senate proposals is therefore: (subcommittee → ) standing/special committee → Senate Executive Committee → University Senate → Faculty → legal → Provost → University President ( → Board of Trustees).
+The standard approval sequence for Senate proposals is therefore: (subcommittee → ) standing or special committee → Senate Executive Committee → University Senate → Faculty → General Counsel → Provost → University President ( → Board of Trustees).

 However, the flow of passed motions is not always linear; items are sometimes  returned to previous stages, including all the way back to the originating committees.